YingZhou001/Immuannot-bt/README.md

 # Input and output

-Immuannot-bt takes fasta or fastq format as input, and generate a gff file for assembly-based annotation and a csv file in [AIRR format](https://docs.airr-community.org/en/v1.3.1/datarep/rearrangements.html#) for picking up V(D)J recombination from reads.
+Immuannot-bt takes fasta or fastq format as input, and generates a gff file for assembly-based annotation and a csv file in [AIRR format](https://docs.airr-community.org/en/v1.3.1/datarep/rearrangements.html#) for picking up V(D)J recombination from reads.

 [\[top\]](#content)